Léonce Rosenberg

-Léonce Rosenberg (12 September 1879 in Paris – 31 July 1947 in Neuilly-sur-Seine) was an art collector, writer, publisher, and one of the most influential French art dealers of the 20th century.
-His greatest impact was as a supporter and promoter of the cubists, especially during World War I and in the years immediately after.
+Léonce Rosenberg (12 September 1879 in Paris – 31 July 1947 in Neuilly-sur-Seine) was an art collector, writer, publisher and art dealer.
+He was a supporter and promoter of the cubists, especially during World War I and in the years immediately after.

 Early life

 The son of an antique dealer Alexandre Rosenberg and brother of the gallery owner Paul Rosenberg (21 rue de la Boétie, Paris), Léonce Rosenberg attended the Lycée Rollin in Paris followed by commercial training in Antwerp and London as well as travels to Berlin, Vienna and New York.
 Léonce Rosenberg took the opportunity to visit galleries and museums to broaden his artistic knowledge and appreciation, and to develop contacts in the art world.

 After returning to Paris he worked with his brother Paul in the family business.
 In 1906 Léonce and his brother took over the running of the family gallery, then on Avenue de l'Opéra and which had been in existence since 1872.
 It specialised in 19th- and early 20th-century art, including Impressionist and Post-Impressionist paintings.

 The two brothers parted company commercially in 1910, with Paul continuing from new premises at 21 Rue de la Boétie while Léonce opened his own business, called Haute Epoque, at 19 Rue de la Baume, dealing in a range of objects from French antiques to archaeological pieces to Persian miniatures.

 Léonce Rosenberg, however, soon began increasingly to be drawn to the avant garde experimentation of which Paris was the centre, and he began acquiring works by Cubist artists, bought mainly from the gallery of Daniel-Henry Kahnweiler, who was at the time the primary dealer and promoter of the Cubists.
 By 1914 his collection included works by Pablo Picasso, Auguste Herbin and Juan Gris, as well as examples of the types of Asian, Egyptian and African art that were firing the avant garde imagination.